 - Drill Pilot Holes

-- Secure with hand held screwdriver
+- Secure with a hand-held screwdriver

-Tracing the routed area with a Chalk Couture Chalk Marker was so easy!
-It’s available in The Junky Chalker Shop.
+Tracing the routed area with a chalk couture chalk marker was so easy!
+It's available in The Junky Chalker Shop.

 Fun Decorating the Christmas Stocking Shelf

-Now let’s see what my creative friends are sharing!
+Now, let's see what my creative friends are sharing!

 My Uncommon Slice of Suburbia DIY Hand Warmers